Exo-TiC/ExoTiC-LD/docs/source/views/custom_throughput.rst

 In this tutorial we take a quick look at how to use a custom throughput if you cannot find the mode you are looking for in supported instruments.
-Let is mock up some throughput data.
+Let us mock up some throughput data.

 .. code-block:: python